oberocks/vainglory-base-stats/README.md

 -  [Road Map](#road-map)

 ### Getting Started
-Start by downloading the file, the project zip, or simplay copy/pasting the data directly into a file for your project.
+Start by downloading the file, the project zip, or simply copy/paste the data directly into a file for your project.

 ### Top-Level Data Objects
 Within the main Vainglory JSON object, there are currently 2 usable top-level data objects.
 The data for all of the heroes in the game can be accessed by using the JSON key `heroes`.
 The data for all of the items can be accessed by using the JSON key `items`.